 What do Bluebirds eat?
 Bluebirds eat many insects including crickets and grasshoppers, and insect larvae.
-They do NOT eat earthworms and can't digest them properly.
+They should NOT eat earthworms because they can't digest them properly.
+Although they have been known to eat them when insects are in short supply, they can make the birds very sick.
 They also eat a variety of native berries such as Eastern Red Cedar; Flowering, Pagoda and Kousa Dogwoods; Red Mulberry; and American Holly.
 They may also learn to eat mealworms and peanut butter suet.

 What can I feed them?
-Bluebirds generally do not visit seed feeders.
+Bluebirds generally are not attracted to seed feeders.
+Although they may sometimes be observed at seed feeders, their main diet consists of insects, insect larvae, and berries.
 Many Bluebird lovers offer their Bluebirds mealworms.
-Although mealworms are a great supplement, they are NOT a complete diet and most experts recommend offering about 200 a day to a nesting pair.
+Although mealworms are a great supplement, they are NOT a complete diet and most experts recommend offering no more than about 200 a day to a nesting pair.
 Some truly devoted Bluebird landlords offer as many as 300 a day to a nesting pair and even more if fledglings from the previous nestings are still hanging around.
 If you are trying mealworms for the first time, you can usually buy them in a small container from a wild bird store such as Wild Birds Unlimited, PetSmart, etc. in a 500 count container at first to see if your Bluebirds will find and eat them.
 Once your Bluebirds discover the mealworms, you will want to buy in larger quantities, as it is MUCH cheaper to buy them in large quantities than at a local bird supply store.
 There are several companies that ship on line:

 All are similar in price, including shipping.
 When ordering online be sure to order at least 5 days in advance of when you will need them.